Payer & Claims Support

 Medical Association of Georgia (MAG) members and their practice staff who would like advice on the best ways to resolve claims and other third-party payer problems can contact Ryan Larosa at email@example.com.

 This is a free and exclusive benefit for MAG members and their practice staff.

-Before a member sends any private health information to MAG, MAG requires two original, signed copies of the Business Associate Agreement to be mailed to Bethany Sherrer at 1849 The Exchange, Suite 200, Atlanta, GA 30339 or faxed to 678.303.3732.
+Before a member sends any private health information to MAG, they must mail two original and signed copies of the MAG Business Associate Agreement to Bethany Sherrer at 1849 The Exchange, Suite 200, Atlanta, GA 30339 (or faxed to 678.303.3732).

 Is there a time limit on retroactive requests for payment recoveries by insurance companies?

 Yes, an insurer's post-payment claim audit or retroactive claim denial must be completed within 18 months of that date of service or discharge if a provider submits a claim for payment within 90 days of the last date of service or discharge included on the claim.

 If the claim was submitted for payment more than 90 days after the date of service or discharge, an insurer's post-payment claim audit or retroactive claim denial must be completed within 18 months of the claim submission date or 24 months after the date of service, whichever is sooner. § 33-20A-62

 MAG and the Georgia Medical Group Management Association (GMGMA) developed a 'Georgia Model Managed Care Contract' on a joint basis as a resource for Georgia physicians.
 It is designed to help physicians contend with often-overlooked and complicated contract language.
 The resource is annotated with Georgia statutes and case law, and it includes language from managed care lawsuit settlements in which MAG was an original plaintiff.